Report: At least 59,000 meat workers caught COVID, 269 died

 The companies expressed regret at the toll the virus has taken.

-“Even one illness or loss of life to COVID-19 is one too many, which is why we’ve taken progressive action from the start of the pandemic to protect the health and safety of our workers, including extensive testing and a vaccine requirement that has led to over 96% of our U.S. workforce being vaccinated,” Tyson spokesman Gary Mickelson said.

-According to the report, infection rates were especially high at some meatpacking plants.
-For instance, 54% of the workforce at a JBS plant in Hyrum, Utah, contracted the virus between March 2020 and February 2021.
-Nearly 50% of workers at a Tyson plant in Amarillo, Texas, were infected in the same time frame.
-And 44% of employees at National Beef’s plant in Tama, Iowa, caught COVID-19 from April 2020 to February 2021.
+The report said infection rates were especially high at some meatpacking plants between the spring of 2020 and early 2021.
+At a JBS plant in Hyrum, Utah, 54% of the workforce contracted the virus.
+Nearly 50% of workers at a Tyson plant in Amarillo, Texas, were infected.
+And 44% of employees at National Beef’s plant in Tama, Iowa, caught COVID-19.

+The report said internal documents show Smithfield aggressively pushed back against government safety recommendations after experts from the Centers for Disease Control and Prevention inspected its pork plant in Sioux Falls, South Dakota, after a major outbreak.
+A few days earlier, Smithfield’s CEO told the CEO of National Beef in an email that “Employees are afraid to come to work.”

+Maryland Rep. Jamie Raskin said the Occupational Safety and Health Administration needs to do more to protect meatpacking workers.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.